 The LACDA acknowledges that a victim of domestic violence, dating violence, sexual assault, stalking, as well as verbal, psychological, economic, or technological abuse may have an unfavorable history (e.g., a poor credit history, a record of previous damage to a unit, a prior arrest record) that would warrant denial under the LACDA's regulations and policies.
-Therefore, the LACDA will provide all applicants with information about VAWA at the time they are denied housing assistance and at admission, specifically at the time the applicants are briefed for a voucher.
+Therefore, the LACDA will provide all applicants with information about VAWA at the time of housing assistance denial or cancelation, during admission, specifically when an applicant is officially leased, when adult members are added to the household after the family has been admitted to the program, and when a family's assisted is proposed terminated or terminated.